 Discuss plans for the year ahead

-Organise a January virtual event
+Organise a January event

 Discuss training needs

 The start of the year is the ideal time to map out training and where it is needed most.
 This can help staff to shape their personal development for the year ahead too.
-Read our guide on how to start a training scheme within your SME.
+Read our guide on how to start a training scheme within your business.
 ‘Bite-sized’ lunch and learn sessions throughout January can be great to get staff motivated whilst also not overwhelming them.

 Look at the perks you can offer